 Individuals with a knack for writing fiction and non-fiction works or who want to pursue a career as an author, journalist, or web content writer will benefit from a bachelor’s degree in creative writing.
-Keep in mind that while students must read literary works in several genres, their goal isn’t to analyze the text.
+Keep in mind that while students are required to read literary works in several genres, their goal isn’t to analyze the text.
 Instead, they learn to apply the styles and techniques to their literary works.

 Creativity and originality are required, and students must be prepared for constructive criticism and feedback from their instructors and peers.
 There’s less focus on works of literature in many programs and more focus on developing marketable writing skills suitable for work as editors, advertising executives, and freelance writers.

 Offered by the Department of English, Modern Languages, and Cultural Studies, the online BA in English concentration is available in five concentrations.
 These are Creative Writing, Literary Studies, Children’s and Young Adult Literature, Film Studies, and Writing and Rhetoric.
 All concentrations, nonetheless, feature a robust foundation in liberal arts and English composition, grammar, and literature.

 Students with a keen interest in poetry, fiction, and scriptwriting are well-advised to choose the creative writing concentration.
 Electives are available, too, such as the different literary genres and the literature of the Americans and British.
 Students must complete a capstone project for graduation purposes.